assiavarna/configpeek/readme.txt

+HOW-TO-USE

 1. To download/update configs run from root ./downloadConfigs/download_all_configs_prod.sh
 ./downloadConfigs/download_all_configs_stage.sh
 ./downloadConfigs/download_all_configs_test.sh

-2. Clean up those without platformID - too old, not used ./cleanup/cleanup_noplatformID.sh
+2. Clean up those without platformID - some are too old, not json ./cleanup/cleanup_noplatformID.sh

 3. Merge all in one
 ./merge/grandmerge.sh

-4. ??maybenot needed???
-To extract keys from configs from root run - this will update the keys.json ./extractKeys/extract_keys.sh
+4. To extract keys from configs from root run - this will update the keys.json ./extractKeys/extract_keys.sh